ec-jrc/nrt/README.rst

 All five monitoring framework share a common general approach which consists in modelling the "normal" behavior of the variable through time by fitting a linear model on a user defined stable history period and monitoring until a "break" is detected.
 Monitoring starts right after the stable history period, and for each new incoming observation the observed value is compared to the predicted "normal" behavior.
 When observations and predictions diverge, a "break" is detected.
-A confirmed "break" tipically requires several successive diverging observations, this sensitivity or rapid detection capacity depending on many variables such as the algorithm, its fitting and monitoring parameters, the noise level of the history period or the magnitude of the divergence.
+A confirmed "break" typically requires several successive diverging observations, this sensitivity or rapid detection capacity depending on many variables such as the algorithm, its fitting and monitoring parameters, the noise level of the history period or the magnitude of the divergence.
 The five monitoring frameworks implemented are:

 - Exponentially Weighted Moving Average (EWMA_) (Brooks et al., 2013)